 - Windows Explorer (OS standard WebDAV connection · Network drive function etc.)

 - Mac OS X webdav (OS standard WebDAV connection · "Connect to server" function in Finder or mount with "mount_webdav" command at terminal)

 - Linux davfs / davfs 2

-By way of illustration, Windows explorer, Mac OS X Finder, and Nautilus on Linux Gnome can all see file information, check directory information before opening the file, and create thumbnails and process the files prior to being accessed by the user.
+As examples, Windows Explorer, Mac OX X Finder, ad Nautilus on Linux Gnome can all view file information, check directory information before opening the file, make thumbnails, and process the files before the user can access them.

 Other compatibility issues

 - Different handling of file names

 Further descriptions and issues will be added upon discovery.

 Updated on Nov.
 30, 2018